-PARCC states regard assessments as tools for enhancing teaching and learning.
-PARCC is committed to providing all students with equitable access to high-quality, 21st century assessments.
+The Office of the State Superintendent of Education (OSSE) regards assessments as tools for enhancing teaching and learning, and is committed to providing all students with equitable access to high-quality, 21st century assessments.
 By applying principles of universal design, using technology, embedding accessibility features, and allowing a broad range of accommodations, PARCC provides opportunities for the largest possible number of students to demonstrate their knowledge and skills.
 PARCC sets and maintains high expectations that all students will have access to the full range of grade-level and course content standards.
-Additionally, the PARCC states created and adopted common policies for accessibility features, accommodations, and participation in PARCC assessments.
-Together, these elements will increase student access to PARCC assessments, fidelity of implementation, and comparability across PARCC states.